Other Leaves: Utah

 Federal law and guidance on this subject should be reviewed together with this section.

-- Utah does not have any laws requiring family or medical leave for private employers beyond the federal FMLA.
-See Family, Medical and Pregnancy Leave.
+- Utah does not have a state family and medical leave law applicable to private employers.
+See Family and Medical Leave.

-- Employers must allow up to two hours of paid leave for employees to vote if they do not have at least three hours off during the time polls are open, and they apply for leave before the day of the election.
+- An employer must allow up to two hours of paid leave for employees to vote if they do not have at least three hours off during the time polls are open, and they apply for leave before the day of the election.
 See Voting Leave.

 - An employer must provide leave for state active duty.
 See Military Leave.

 - An employee may not be terminated for being absent from work due to responding to an emergency as an emergency services volunteer.
 See Emergency Responder Leave.

 - Utah law does not require a private employer to provide an employee with paid vacation time.
 See Vacation Time.